Skip to content

 • Changes and Implementation

-To get around this issue, Data Attributes uses identifiers (Identifier) to hold attributes in attribute containers or attribute instances etc. While the attribute object may change, the attribute identifier does not, even on reload and resync.
+Data Attributes also uses attribute ids to hold attributes in attribute containers or attribute instances etc. While the attribute object may change, the id does not, even on reload and resync.

-This is at the core of what Data Attributes does: it simply changes the attributes system to use the attribute identifier instead of the attribute object, thereby allowing a fully dynamic, data driven attributes system.
+This is at the core of what Data Attributes does: it mixes into attributes and their instances, exposing their ability to have their behaviors and ranges changed, allowing a fully dynamic, data-driven attributes system.